anrigu/ag-blog/README.md

 # Anri's Blog
-Blog for rising freshmen to aid them in transitioning into high school.
-Designed and developed in React and Django.

 This is a [blog](https://blog-ag.herokuapp.com/) I designed to aid rising high school freshmen learn more about the high school experience and the opportunities that are open to them at this stage of their education.
 I talk about the struggles of starting my own club, the struggle in finding the right work-life balance.
 This blog also